adempiere/adempiere-ui-gateway/README.md

 It basically consists of a *docker compose* project that defines all services needed to run ADempiere, Postgres, ZK, Vue and other services.

-A configuration file (_.env_) defines all modifiable values (e.g. release versions) to be used in the service creation; also a start script (_start-all.sh_) defines the stack, i.e. the services to be used.
-Any combination of the services offered is possible.
+A configuration file (_env_template.env_) defines all modifiable values (e.g. release versions) to be used in the service creation; also a start script (_start-all.sh_) defines the stack, i.e. the services to be used.
+Any combination of the services offered is possible with the help of Docker Compose "profiles".

-When executed e.g. with the command _docker compose up_, the *docker compose* project eventually runs the services defined in *docker-compose files* as Docker containers.
+When executed e.g. with the command _docker compose up_, the *docker compose* project eventually runs the services defined in *docker-compose.yml* file as Docker containers.
 The running Docker containers comprise the application stack.
-There are several _docker compose files_ that start different services, according to the needs.
-See section _Application Stack_, where the _docker compose files_ are described.
+There are several _docker compose profiles_ that start different services, according to the needs.
+See section _Application Stack_, where the _docker-compose.yml_ file is described.

 Due to the technology used, it is highly recommended to have a good knowledge of _docker_ and _docker compose_ to work properly with this application.
+It is also useful to know how each container works.

 ### Benefits of the application:
 - In its simplest form, it can be used as a demo of the latest -or any desired- ADempiere version.